fire78625/AI_packing/README.md

 Using .ipynb to generate testing result.
 [Inputs are binary executable, .asm file, and .byte file.
 Output is a dataframe]

+### Testing sample

-We provide 10 testing samples in directory testsample, including binary executable, assembly files(.asm) and byte file(.byte).
+We provide a zip file testsample.zip which contains 10 testing samples in directory testsample.

 #### Testing result